Goosang-Yu/genet/README.md

 2
 ```

-ClinVar records that have been fetched in this way can be used to obtain DeepPrime scores for all possible pegRNAs using the pegv_score function of genet.predict module.
+Clinvar records obtained through this process is used to design all possible pegRNAs within the genet.predict module's pecv_score function.

 ```python
 from genet import database as db from genet import predict as prd